Irvin Charles: Professional career

+New York Jets

 On May 6, 2022, the New York Jets signed Charles to a three-year, $2.565 million contract as an undrafted free agent.
-On August 29, 2022, he was waived by the Jets.
-On August 31, 2022, the Jets signed Charles to their practice squad.
+On August 29, he was waived by the Jets.
+Two days later, Charles was re-signed to the team's practice squad.

 On January 7, 2023, the Jets signed Charles to their active roster on a one-year, $705,000 contract.
-He made the team's final roster for the 2023 season.
-He was waived on September 16 and re-signed to the practice squad.
-He was promoted to the active roster on October 11, 2023.
-He appeared in 12 games for the 2023 New York Jets, recording seven total tackles on special teams and receiving one target as a receiver with no catches.
+He made the team's final roster entering the regular season.
+Charles was waived on September 16 and was subsequently re-signed to the practice squad.
+He was promoted back to the active roster on October 11.
+Charles appeared in 12 games for the 2023 Jets, recording seven total tackles on special teams and receiving one target as a receiver with no catches.

-He made the Jets’ roster for the 2024 season.
+Charles made the Jets’ roster for the 2024 season.
 He made two special teams tackles and blocked a punt from Ryan Stonehouse in a 24-17 win over the Tennessee Titans in the second game of the season.
-In Week 14, Charles sustained a season-ending ACL injury in the loss against the Miami Dolphins.
+In Week 14, Charles sustained a season-ending ACL injury in the team's loss against the Miami Dolphins.

 On March 28, 2025, Charles signed an exclusive rights tender with the Jets.

+Seattle Seahawks

+On May 27, 2026, Charles was traded to the Seattle Seahawks in exchange for a 2028 conditional seventh-round pick.
+He was placed on injured reserve on August 30.